MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ## Scale-unit architecture

 All functional aspects of a solution must be capable of scaling to meet changes in demand.
 We recommend that you use a scale-unit architecture to optimize end-to-end scalability through compartmentalization, and also to standardize the process of adding and removing capacity.
-A _scale-unit_ is a logical unit or function that can be scaled independently.
+A _scale unit_ is a logical unit or function that can be scaled independently.
 A unit can be code components, application hosting platforms, the [deployment stamps](/azure/architecture/patterns/deployment-stamp) that cover the related components, and even subscriptions to support multi-tenant requirements.

 We recommend this approach because it addresses the scale limits of individual resources and the entire application.
 It helps with complex deployment and update scenarios because a scale unit can be deployed as one unit.
 Also, you can test and validate specific versions of components in a unit before directing user traffic to it.